Strong Priority and Determinacy in Timed CCS: Examples

 where the transitions generated by $\SumR_1$ are

-Under the given assumptions, the reconverging transitions of coherence Def.~\ref{def:coherence}(2) are obtained directly from coherence of $Q$, by induction.
+Under the given assumptions, the reconverging transitions of \myb{c-coherence} Def.~\ref{def:coherence}(2) are obtained directly from \myb{c-coherence} of $Q$, by induction.
 The case that both transitions are from $R$ by rule $(\SumR_2)$ is symmetrical.
-Finally, the immediate derivatives $P_1$ and $P_2$ of $P_1 + P_2$ are coherent for $\pi$, because they are coherent for $\pi_i$ by assumption and thus also for the common extension $\pi_i \subseteq \pi$. \end{proof}
+Finally, the immediate derivatives $P_1$ and $P_2$ of $P_1 + P_2$ are c-coherent for $\pi$, because they are c-coherent for $\pi_i$ by assumption and thus also for the common extension $\pi_i \subseteq \pi$. \end{proof}